“Think of stretch marks as pregnancy service stripes.” ~Joyce Armor

 - Ginger- ginger has anti-nausea effects.
 Ginger in almost any form is helpful.
 Ginger Ale (made with real ginger), candied ginger, and ginger tea are all good ways to try and relieve nausea.

 - Eat small amounts of bland food.
 I had Oyster Crackers everywhere.
 Letting my stomach get too empty made things much worse for me.
+I snacked often on things like nuts when I started to feel nausea coming it would help keep it at bay.

 - Sour foods, some women get relief from sucking on sour candy.
 I was one of them.
 Lemonheads and sour patch kids were food groups for me.